Manhattan streets and skyline in daytime

 01

-What Law Actually Legalized Cannabis In New York
+The Law That Legalized Cannabis In New York

-The Marihuana Regulation and Taxation Act, almost always written MRTA, was signed into law on March 31, 2021 by then-Governor Andrew Cuomo.
-The statute did several distinct things at once.
-It removed cannabis from the list of controlled substances under New York Penal Law.
-It created the Cannabis Control Board as the governing authority.
-It established the Office of Cannabis Management, abbreviated OCM, as the regulatory and licensing body sitting under the Department of State.
-It set possession limits for adults 21 and older.
-It legalized home cultivation.
-It built a tax structure with a 9 percent state excise plus a 4 percent local excise on adult-use sales.
-It established a social equity priority intended to direct early retail licenses toward applicants with prior cannabis convictions or family connections to communities disproportionately criminalized in the pre-legal era.
+The Marihuana Regulation and Taxation Act, almost always written MRTA, was signed into law in 2021.
+It did several things at once.
+It legalized adult-use cannabis for people 21 and older.
+It created the Cannabis Control Board and the Office of Cannabis Management, usually written OCM, as the bodies that regulate and license the market.
+It set possession limits.
+It legalized limited home cultivation.
+And it built a tax structure for adult-use sales, along with a social equity priority intended to direct early licenses toward people and communities most harmed by past cannabis criminalization.

 04

-New York Labor Law Section 201-d protects off-duty cannabis use by adults 21 and older.
-The protection means an employer cannot fire you, refuse to hire you, or otherwise discipline you solely because you legally consumed cannabis on your own time.
-The protection does not extend to on-duty consumption, impairment at work, or any consumption that violates the employer's substance-free workplace policy when that policy is tied to a federal contract, a Department of Transportation safety-sensitive role, or a position where impairment creates a documented safety risk.
+New York labor law protects off-duty legal cannabis use by adults 21 and older.
+In general terms, an employer cannot fire, refuse to hire, or discipline you solely because you legally used cannabis on your own time.
+That protection does not cover being impaired at work, using on the job, or roles that fall under federal rules or genuine safety-sensitive requirements.

 05